AustinMadert/real_estate_opportunity_lih/Project_Walkthrough.md

 amenities as we are choosing properties which would be arguably important to the success of the program.
 The second question was whether we could use the data to choose the most prime properties and we were able to demonstrate that this is also possible.

+I don't, however, claim that the model is perfect in its current state.
+There are the data considerations mentioned previously, as well as the stacking issue mentioned in the last section.
+I think that it might be useful to try different factors in the scoring to see if this helps improve the quality of the end ranking.
+I also think it might be useful to re-examine the dataset to potentially drop certain properties that simply would not make sense in a low income housing program (mansions for instance).
+This could be achieved by focusing on certain areas (centroids to the west of the city represent groups of lake front properties that happen to be large, expensive, single-family dwellings).

+This project does however create an interesting starting point for using geospatial data to inform the decision making process involved in low income housing programs.